NEW BRUNSWICK RCMP

 Organization

-The list of the districts and local offices appears in the chart below along with radio frequencies.
-The specialist support offices and district headquarters (not listed) can be in towns that are under the jurisdiction of a municipal force.
+A list of the districts and local offices appears in the official website (linked above) and on the chart below along with radio frequencies.
+The specialist support offices and district headquarters can be in towns that are under the jurisdiction of a municipal force.
 For example the provincial headquarters is in Fredericton which is policed by its own municipal police service.
-For a more detailed map of J division's districts and local offices ("detachments") click here, and to go the home page for J Division click here.
-Although this is the official site, there are changes since it was published, including new detachments.
-Please note also that Edmundston is spelled incorrectly on the official site's map.

 Radio Network: